adrianardv/decent-bench/experiments/README.md

 This allows `decent-bench` to benchmark the same federated algorithms in both cross-device and cross-silo scenarios.

+> **Reproducibility note:** `decent-bench` may have changed or been updated since the version used to run these
+> experiments.
+Consequently, results obtained with a newer revision may differ, and some commands or interfaces may
+> require adaptation.
+The dataset-specific documentation, saved configurations, and experiment metadata describe the
+> setup used for the reported results.

 ## Experimental Tasks

 ### FEMNIST